 HCC.
 A total of 183179 individuals from four studies were included10, 12-14.
 A stable result revealed that HSD17B13 rs72613567 could reduce the susceptibility of HCC, with no publication bias.

 NAFLD-histological features.
-Four eligible studies are summarized in Table 2 based on histological features10, 11, 15, 16.
+Four eligible studies are summarized in Table 2 according to histological features10, 11, 15, 16.
 The sample size of these studies ranged from 356 subjects to 1735 subjects.
 Overall, HSD17B13 rs72613567 was associated with decreased inflammation and lower NAS scores, and tended towards reduced ballooning and fibrosis.
 For disease severity, HSD17B13 rs72613567 was not associated with steatosis or nonalcoholic steatohepatitis (NASH), but was associated with a decreased risk of progression.

 Discussion